Biden Turns to Georgia to Begin Pitch for Huge Spending Plan

 An additional combined $425 billion would go to permanently reduce health insurance premiums for people who receive coverage through the Affordable Care Act, as well as a national paid family and medical leave program.
 Further spending would be directed toward Pell Grants, historically Black and tribal institutions and to allow people to attend community college tuition-free for two years.

-Funding all of this would be a series of tax increases on the wealthy that would raise about $1.5 trillion over a decade.

 Madhani reported from Chicago.
-Associated Press writers Bill Barrow in Atlanta, Jonathan Lemire in New York, and Darlene Superville and Josh Boak in Washington contributed to this report.
+Associated Press writers Bill Barrow in Atlanta, Jonathan Lemire in New York and Darlene Superville, Lisa Mascaro and Josh Boak in Washington contributed to this report.